South Africa court overturns Zulu king recognition – DW – 12/12/2023

 Last October, Misuzulu ascended the throne once held by his late father — Goodwill Zwelithini.

-His formal appointment comes after a year of bitter feuding over the royal succession.
+His formal appointment came after a year of bitter feuding over the royal succession.

 King Goodwill Zwelithini died in March 2021 after more than 50 years on the throne.